github/docs/content/osmand/troubleshooting/general.md

 ---
-title: Battery consumption
+title: General
-intro: "Questions related to battery consumption on a mobile device"
+intro: "General issues related to various OsmAnd's features"
 versions: '*'
 ---

+# Battery
-## OsmAnd seems to drain too much battery power
+### OsmAnd seems to drain too much battery power

 There have on and off been user reports about this.
 We made lots of measurements and could never really reproduce it, even though under some circumstances OsmAnd is reported responsible for 90% of the battery usage.
 Please be aware that OsmAnd does not run anything in background except a service while needed for ongoing functionality live navigation or track recording.
 The presence of the service is displayed in the Android notification area.
 If you do not see anything there, OsmAnd is not consuming any power at all in the background.